MapsPeople/web-ui/README.md

 Conventional Commits lets us write commits in a standardized fashion, no matter the contributor, and since we follow [Semantic Versioning](https://semver.org), we can keep everything in check more easily following the standards.

 If your contribution to this repository doesn't follow these standards, it might be rejected, so please familiarize yourself with them before opening Pull Requests.

+### Updating the CHANGELOG

+When creating a new Pull Request, you must give it a label of `major`, `minor` or `patch` depending on the nature of the code.
+You can read more about it on the link mentioned above on `Semantic Versioning`.

+When the Pull Request has been approved, the `CHANGELOG` file must be updated.
+If multiple projects have been worked on, the `CHANGELOG` for each project needs to be updated.
+For now, the label applies for all the projects that have been worked on (i.e. Work has been done on both the `Map Template` and the `Components` folder, and the label is `minor`, then the `CHANGELOG` for both projects need to be updated with a minor change.)